ansemb/dotfiles/README.md

 git add -u
 ```

-## Install these existing dotfiles on a new system
+## Install existing dotfiles on a new system
 ignore the dotfiles repo
 ```
 echo ".dotfiles" >> .gitignore